Georges Estrel Rasetti: Biography

-Georges Estrel Rasetti's work was part of the painting event in the art competition at the 1928 Summer Olympics in Amsterdam, The Netherlands.
-His painting was an oil on canvas painting called Cross-country that was 80 x 117 cm.
+George Estrel Rasetti's works were part of the painting event in the art competition at both the 1924 Summer Olympics in Paris, France, as well as in the 1928 Summer Olympics in Amsterdam, the Netherlands.
+The painting Rasetti submitted to the 1928 Amsterdam Olympics was an oil on canvas painting called Cross-country that was 80 x 117 cm.
 This international multi-sport event was celebrated from 28 July to 12 August 1928.
 In addition to sports, the Olympic Games at that time also included art competitions in five categories: architecture, painting, sculpture, literature, and poetry.